How to get your F-1 Student Visa

 Know the rules

-- Pay the U.S. SEVIS Fee of $200 and have a printed receipt that proves payment before your visa interview.
+- Pay the U.S. SEVIS Fee and have a printed receipt that proves payment before your visa interview.
 Find out how to pay your SEVIS Fee at www.fmjfee.com.

 - Apply for your visa as soon as possible!
 There may be considerable wait time for both the visa interview and visa processing.
 Wait time information for specific embassies and consulates is available here.